satorici/satori-cli/src/satoricli/cli/commands/prompt.md

 - Prefer clean and simple playbooks.
 - When the user describes what to test, produce a ready-to-run .yml file and provide the command to execute it.
 - Validate generated playbooks against the schemas in ~/.satori/playbook-validator

+# Troubleshooting
+If the command `satori` is not installed, install it with `pip install satori-ci` and help the user log in with `satori install`.
+If you have any feedback, share it with `satori feedback <your message>`